Shauky/denotut/posts/posts.md

 posts:
   - description: A methodical approach
     name: Towards Netlify
+  - description: Published here
+    name: New headers
 ---
-Yes Here there was at one time some  real dragons.
-Now none
+Here we added some requests